kubewarden/docs/docs/writing-policies/go/04-validation.md

 and that it doesn't violate one of the constraints specified by the user.
 However, you're not making sure that the Pod has all the labels specified in `Settings.ConstrainedLabels`.

-Add some new code, right after the `for` loop:
+Add the new code, right after the `for` loop:

 ```go
 for requiredLabel := range settings.ConstrainedLabels {